ngonam2403/webscraper-data-stack-ecs/README.md

-## Deploy detailed instruction
+## Deploy instruction
-This requires you being familiar with Python3, Selenium, Docker-Compose and some AWS services.
+This requires you being familiar with Python3, SQL, Selenium, Docker-Compose and some AWS services.

 ### on Local:
 - Presequisite: [Docker Desktop](https://docs.docker.com/engine/install/) with at least 6GB of RAM, [psql](https://formulae.brew.sh/formula/postgresql@13)